40 Days for $40 Let’s Get Started!

 Online Mat & Reformer Pilates Class Descriptions:

-MAT EQUIPMENT NEEDED: Your awesome self, stretch band or leggings to use as a stretch band and a mat!
+MAT EQUIPMENT NEEDED: Your awesome self, barrel or a blanket and a mat!

 >> Wondering what mat I’m using?
 You can find out more here.

-REFORMER EQUIPMENT NEEDED: Your awesome self and a reformer!
+REFORMER EQUIPMENT NEEDED: Your awesome self, a ball and a reformer!

 >> Wondering what reformer I’m using?
 You can find out more here.